VFPX/Win32API/samples/sample_158.md

 [StretchDIBits](../libraries/gdi32/StretchDIBits.md)

 ## Comment:
-At the beginning two <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/vccore/html/_core_device_contexts.asp">device contexts</a> are retrieved:
+At the beginning two [device contexts](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183553(v=vs.85).aspx) are retrieved:
-- source device context from an active form
+\- source device context from an active form
-- destination device context from a default printer -- PrintDlg is used
+\- destination device context from a default printer -- PrintDlg is used

 It is not possible to transfer bitmap data directly between these device contexts -- at least to my knowledge.
 That is why you need a mediator -- the *compatible device context* and the *compatible bitmap* selected into it.